The University Careers Service is committed to providing information advice and guidance to current Surrey students and recent graduates.

 The following websites provide an excellent starting point:

-7. Where can I get general advice about degree choice, UCAS applications, funding etc.?
+7. Where can I get more information and advice about Higher Education?

-You can get telephone or online help from the National Careers Service: https://nationalcareersservice.direct.gov.uk
+You can also get telephone or online help from the National Careers Service: https://nationalcareersservice.direct.gov.uk.